MaikuB/flutter_local_notifications/README.md

 Contributions are welcome by submitting a PR for me to review.
 If it's to add new features, appreciate it if you could try to maintain the architecture or try to improve on it :)

 ## Getting Started

+The GitHub repository has an example app that demonstrates the various features of the plugin.
+Please check the example for more detailed code samples.
+The following samples will demonstrate the more commonly used functionalities.

 The first step is to create a new instance of the plugin class and then initialise it with the settings to use for each platform